BetterWayElectronics/ps4-nor-validator/README.md

 ## Purchase Link ##

-If you are a commercial user, I highly suggest you buy the software here: https://buy.stripe.com/3cs3fc7eR7NQeHKcMN Provide your HWID (via the trial) and email it to sales@betterwayelectronics.com.au along with your proof of purchase to obtain your license key.
+If you are a commercial user, I highly suggest you buy the software here: https://buy.stripe.com/3cs3fc7eR7NQeHKcMN or at https://betterwayelectronics.com.au/bweps4norvalidator
+Provide your HWID (via the trial) and email it to sales@betterwayelectronics.com.au along with your proof of purchase to obtain your license key.

 Other users will only be able to validate one dump.